-• Equity risk exposure of the traditional portfolio is immaterial since the risk is mitigated by equity hedges.
+- Equity risk exposure of the traditional portfolio is immaterial since the risk is mitigated by equity hedges.
 The main equity risk corresponds to the equity exposure of unit linked funds.
 Although the direct risk of a decrease in the equity value is borne by the policyholder, in case of an equity price decrease, the future fee income for ERGO Insurance NV/SA will decrease as well.
-Also ERGO Insurance NV/SA carries an equity risk on its buffer in unit linked funds in portfolio (which is limited though since 2018).

-- Interest rate risk mainly arises from past distribution of products offering high guaranteed interest rates at long durations.
+Also, ERGO Insurance NV/SA carries an equity risk on its buffer in unit linked funds in portfolio (which is limited though since 2018). - Interest rate risk mainly arises from past distribution of products offering high guaranteed interest rates at long durations.
 These products strongly impact the investment strategy since appropriate assets have to be selected to earn the guaranteed interest rates.
-As the asset portfolio backing this traditional product portfolio has a lower duration than the guaranteed liability cash flows, market movements in interest rates have a potential important impact on the Own Funds.
-However, since the introduction of the revised asset allocation strategy in 2017, the duration mismatch between assets and liabilities was significantly reduced. - Spread risk covers both the widening and narrowing of credit spreads as well as changes in the credit rating transition.
+The duration mismatch between assets and liabilities of the company is well managed, leading to limited interest rate risk.. - Spread risk covers both the widening and narrowing of credit spreads as well as changes in the credit rating transition.
 The Standard Formula assumes no spread risk on government bonds (of EU member states in the currency of that member).
 The majority of the three portfolios backing traditional liabilities consists of government bonds.
 The remaining part is invested in highly rated corporate bonds (and a limited part in structured notes) being responsible for the spread risk exposure.
-Spread risk is consistently an important risk driver (see section C.2.5). - Real estate risk is a limited contributor to the market risk module since ERGO Insurance NV/SA has very low exposure to real estate assets. - Currency risk exposure is situated within the unit-linked funds, similarly to equity risk. - Concentration risk results from potential large investments in assets from a single counterparty ERGO Insurance NV/SA.
+Spread risk is consistently an important risk driver. - Real estate risk is a limited contributor to the market risk module since ERGO Insurance NV/SA has very low exposure to real estate assets. - Currency risk exposure is situated within the unit-linked funds, similarly to equity risk. - Concentration risk results from potential large investments in assets from a single counterparty ERGO Insurance NV/SA.
 For ERGO Insurance NV/SA it is typically quite low or even zero.